-Electricity Repair category: 1 Notes: Although no major defects were noted, older sections of the system may remain in use behind the scenes.
-A suitably qualified Electrician will be able to advise on any necessary upgrades.
+Electricity Repair category: 1 Notes: No major defects noted.
+Although the consumer unit appears to be a relatively recent installation, it is possible that older sections of the system remain in use behind the scenes.
+A suitably qualified Electrician will be able to advise on any further necessary upgrades.
 The Institution of Engineering and Technology recommends that inspections/testing should be carried out on a regular basis and on change of occupancy.
 It should be appreciated that only the most recently constructed/rewired properties will have installations which comply fully with IET Regulations.
 Any available test certification should be exhibited.